kourge/rageriffic/README.md

 Everyone will be given **ten seconds** to take a picture of themselves using their webcams.
 When everyone has taken their own picture, all users will be presented with a voting screen.
-The user with the most votes wins!.
+The user with the most votes wins!

 # Authors